Employee Experience (EX): Definition, Strategies & Benefits

 By establishing a strong relationship built on trust, open communication, and genuine interest in the employee's development, a manager can foster a positive employee experience.
 Managers should play a critical role in supporting their employees by providing guidance, mentorship, and resources necessary for growth and success.

-For that outcome, the manager's level of investment in the employee's success must be significant, as their engagement directly impacts the employee's motivation, performance, and overall job satisfaction.
+For that outcome, the manager's level of investment in the employee's success must be significant, as their engagement directly impacts the employee's motivation, performance, and overall job satisfaction—with research showing that as much as 70% of team engagement is attributable to the manager.
 This investment not only benefits the individual employee but also contributes to the success of the team and the organization as a whole.

 While developing a good working relationship is crucial to any business, it's especially important to the digital employee experience that comes with a hybrid or remote organization.